postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

 ## Making your documentation public

-You can publish docs from an existing private documentation page or from the collection in the Postman app.
+You can publish docs from an existing private documentation page or from the collection in Postman.

 To publish from your collection's [private documentation](/docs/postman/api-documentation/documenting-your-api/) in the web browser, select a version and click __Publish__.

 ![Publish Docs](https://assets.postman.com/postman-docs/publish-docs.jpg)

-To publish from the collection in the Postman app, select the collection in __Collections__, open the actions menu (__...__), and choose __Publish Docs__.
+To publish from the collection in Postman, select the collection in __Collections__, open the actions menu (__...__), and choose __Publish Docs__.

 ![Publish Docs](https://assets.postman.com/postman-docs/publish-collection.jpg)